UrbanChrisy/rn-snackbar/README.md

-# react-native-snackbar-dialog
+# rn-snackbar

+# This project was originally created by 9gag, which can be found here https://github.com/9gag-open-source/react-native-snackbar-dialog and say thanks.

 A React Native SnackBar component with configurable dialog.
 Pull Requests are welcomed.

 [![Standard - JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-## Why react-native-snackbar-dialog?
+## Why rn-snackbar?

 - *Flexible* - Display as a popup message or a dialog
 - *Controllable* - Everything is just JavaScript and React Native